 Take care not to overwork the ground chicken, or your burgers will turn out chewy.

-Wet your hands when forming the patties to keep them from sticking.
+Coat your hands with no-stick spray when forming the patties to keep them from sticking.

 I recommend making your patties about 4 inches round, and ½ inch thick.
 If they’re too big, they’ll be difficult to cook evenly, and I find this is a good portion size.